-The output window has tabs to report the result of various activities.
-The "Build" tab shows the compiler or assembler results.
-Similarly, the "Find-in-Files" tab reports the results of searches from the Find-in-Files tool.
 The results shown in the Output Window often relate to specific lines of source files.
 Simply double click on the output window results to open the source file and display the corresponding line.
 For example, if a build operation finds errors in the source, double clicking on the reported error takes you to the offending source line.

-12.6 Tools
+11.6 Tools

-12.6.1 Find-in-Files
+11.6.1 Find-in-Files